 My files, source unknown.

-2 limes, juice and rind
+- 2 limes, juice and rind

-1/4 cup frozen orange juice concentrate, thawed
+- ¼ cup frozen orange juice concentrate, thawed

-1/2 teaspoon vanilla
+- ½ teaspoon vanilla

 - 1 cantaloupe, sliced into wedges

 - 1 honeydew melon, sliced into wedges

 - 2 to 3 cans mandarin orange slices, drained

 - In a bowl, combine lime zest, juice, orange juice concentrate, and vanilla and whisk to combine.
 Set it aside.